3dbeb41841bfbfcc24d55143816cf7f1/markdown-lesson-template/readme.md

 ## Topic 1

-Here is some sample code:
+Here is the source code for `src/greeting.js`:

 ```javascript
 function delayedGreeting(message, waitTime) {